mituldavid/weather-forecast-api/README.md

 the Google Maps Platform (see [here](https://developers.google.com/maps/documentation/geocoding/get-api-key) for more details)

-### Configure the application
+### 3. Configure the application

-Create a .env file in the root folder with the following:
+Create a `.env` file in the root folder with the following:

 ```bash
 GOOGLE_MAPS_API_KEY="<your-google-maps-api-key>"